-- Unless special permission is granted by the Head vans should be parked on school grounds in the view of the Latin camera network for security each night.
-Vans being used for out-of-town trips will be an understood exception; however, when the vans are in town they are to be parked overnight on campus. - □ Vans should be used for Washington Latin school business.
-Personal use of the vans is generally not allowed.
-Expressed permission from the Head of Schools must be grant for exceptions to this rule. - □ Primarily, the vans will be used to drive student sports teams to and from practices and competitions and for field trips, and to and from the Cooper Campus. - □ As a general rule, student shuttles and sports team use will receive priority for van use. - ☐ The vans will, however, be available for field trips during the day and, at times, after school. - □ Requests should be sent to Bob Elebyel, Director of Athletics via email, who will check the schedule for conflicts and check availability of van use. - □ Individual employees may drive the van.
-In order to be able to drive the van, a copy of a driver's license and a current (within three years) five-year driving record must be submitted.
+Individual employees may drive the van.
+In order to be able to drive the van, a copy of a driver's license and a current (within three years) five-year driving record must be submitted to Dena Kolb, Business Manager.
 The potential driver's driving record needs to be reasonably clean.
 Those potential drivers with zero to one negative point may drive, depending on the reason for the earning of the negative point.
 Having more than one point will not necessarily preclude driving.
 It will, however, require further consideration.
-Also, some training on driving a 15-passenger van may be required.
+Also, some training on driving a 14-passenger van and bus may be required.
 This may involve some practice driving the van without student riders.
+If you would like to get practice driving the van, please email Dena Kolb.